ACskyline/Tracer/README.md

 # Tracer
 This project is a path tracer.
 It is developed in Qt.
 Multi-importance sampling and Ruassian roulette termination are used to make the integrator converge faster.
-Micro-facet model and fresnell effect are implemented.
+Micro-facet model and fresnel effect are implemented.
 Constructive solid geometry and signed distance field are used to produce procudural complex geometry.
-A experimental photon mapper is also included.
+An experimental photon mapper is also included.

 * ### Lens Based Camera
 ###### Fulllight Integrator 1024x1024 pixels 20x20 samples 5 maximum recursions 1.5 hours